 Cut bias tapes – this is for making shoulder straps.

 Measure along the armhole on one side – double this and add 3.5 inches.
 Now double this measure and add 1/2 inch edge allowance.
 This is the length you need for the bias tape for one side shoulder strap.
 You need 2 pieces like this.

 Sew the top edge.
 Turn under the top edge 1/4 inch twice to the inside and stitch in place

 Keep the bias tape along the armhole edge and stitch the bias tape in place binding the edge.
 Ensure that the top 3.5 inches is intact folded.

 Turn the binding to the inside and sew in place.
 Sew the top strap.

 To make this top, make a paper pattern on a folded paper; open it up and keep it on the bias grain of the fabric and cut it out.

-The height of the top I have here is 24 inch.
-You can increase this to your preference ( to your hip distance maybe)
+The height of the top I have here is 30 inch.

 This is marked as A-D